Atmos Energy Co. (NYSE:ATO) Shares Sold by First Hawaiian Bank

-First Hawaiian Bank lowered its stake in Atmos Energy Co.
-(NYSE:ATO) by 3.9% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 6,126 shares of the utilities provider’s stock after selling 250 shares during the period.
+First Hawaiian Bank decreased its position in Atmos Energy Co.
+(NYSE:ATO) by 3.9% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The fund owned 6,126 shares of the utilities provider’s stock after selling 250 shares during the period.
 First Hawaiian Bank’s holdings in Atmos Energy were worth $585,000 at the end of the most recent reporting period.

-Several other large investors also recently added to or reduced their stakes in the company.
-State Street Corp grew its holdings in Atmos Energy by 3.4% during the first quarter.
-State Street Corp now owns 8,887,062 shares of the utilities provider’s stock worth $881,863,000 after acquiring an additional 288,152 shares during the period.
-Morgan Stanley grew its holdings in Atmos Energy by 21.5% during the first quarter.
-Morgan Stanley now owns 2,671,326 shares of the utilities provider’s stock worth $265,075,000 after acquiring an additional 472,795 shares during the period.
-Geode Capital Management LLC grew its holdings in Atmos Energy by 3.0% during the first quarter.
-Geode Capital Management LLC now owns 1,981,290 shares of the utilities provider’s stock worth $196,243,000 after acquiring an additional 57,002 shares during the period.
-Legal & General Group Plc grew its holdings in Atmos Energy by 4.3% during the first quarter.
-Legal & General Group Plc now owns 1,736,471 shares of the utilities provider’s stock worth $172,382,000 after acquiring an additional 70,844 shares during the period.
-Finally, Pendal Group Ltd grew its holdings in Atmos Energy by 13.2% during the second quarter.
-Pendal Group Ltd now owns 1,290,150 shares of the utilities provider’s stock worth $128,473,000 after acquiring an additional 150,082 shares during the period.
-87.92% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors have also recently bought and sold shares of the business.
+Covenant Partners LLC grew its holdings in Atmos Energy by 3.5% in the second quarter.
+Covenant Partners LLC now owns 2,866 shares of the utilities provider’s stock valued at $285,000 after purchasing an additional 98 shares during the last quarter.
+Moody National Bank Trust Division lifted its position in shares of Atmos Energy by 0.5% in the second quarter.
+Moody National Bank Trust Division now owns 19,686 shares of the utilities provider’s stock valued at $1,960,000 after acquiring an additional 104 shares in the last quarter.
+Sigma Planning Corp lifted its position in shares of Atmos Energy by 4.1% in the second quarter.
+Sigma Planning Corp now owns 2,665 shares of the utilities provider’s stock valued at $265,000 after acquiring an additional 104 shares in the last quarter.
+Avantax Advisory Services Inc. lifted its position in shares of Atmos Energy by 3.6% in the second quarter.
+Avantax Advisory Services Inc. now owns 3,112 shares of the utilities provider’s stock valued at $309,000 after acquiring an additional 107 shares in the last quarter.
+Finally, Commonwealth Equity Services LLC lifted its position in shares of Atmos Energy by 0.6% in the second quarter.
+Commonwealth Equity Services LLC now owns 19,787 shares of the utilities provider’s stock valued at $1,970,000 after acquiring an additional 111 shares in the last quarter.
+87.92% of the stock is currently owned by institutional investors.

-In related news, Director Richard A. Sampson bought 500 shares of the stock in a transaction dated Tuesday, August 18th.
-The stock was acquired at an average price of $103.00 per share, for a total transaction of $51,500.00.
-Following the completion of the purchase, the director now owns 6,500 shares in the company, valued at $669,500.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director Frank H. Yoho bought 1,500 shares of the stock in a transaction dated Wednesday, August 26th.
-The stock was bought at an average price of $99.48 per share, with a total value of $149,220.00.
-Following the purchase, the director now owns 2,500 shares of the company’s stock, valued at approximately $248,700.
-The disclosure for this purchase can be found here.
-Corporate insiders own 1.36% of the company’s stock.
+ATO has been the topic of several recent research reports.
+Bank of America upped their price objective on Atmos Energy from $112.00 to $116.00 and gave the company a “buy” rating in a research report on Monday, August 10th.
+Mizuho reduced their price objective on Atmos Energy from $110.00 to $99.00 and set a “neutral” rating on the stock in a research report on Friday, September 25th.
+Seaport Global Securities began coverage on Atmos Energy in a research report on Monday, July 13th.
+They set a “buy” rating and a $112.50 target price on the stock.
+Finally, Morgan Stanley increased their target price on Atmos Energy from $88.00 to $93.00 and gave the stock an “equal weight” rating in a research report on Monday.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company’s stock.
+Atmos Energy has a consensus rating of “Hold” and an average target price of $110.17.

 Atmos Energy (NYSE:ATO) last issued its quarterly earnings data on Wednesday, August 5th.
-The utilities provider reported $0.79 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.76 by $0.03.
+The utilities provider reported $0.79 earnings per share for the quarter, beating analysts’ consensus estimates of $0.76 by $0.03.
 Atmos Energy had a return on equity of 9.31% and a net margin of 21.31%.
-The business had revenue of $493.00 million for the quarter, compared to the consensus estimate of $620.52 million.
-On average, sell-side analysts anticipate that Atmos Energy Co. will post 4.7 earnings per share for the current year.
+The firm had revenue of $493.00 million during the quarter, compared to analyst estimates of $620.52 million.
+On average, analysts anticipate that Atmos Energy Co. will post 4.7 earnings per share for the current year.

-Several analysts have weighed in on the company.
-Mizuho lowered their target price on Atmos Energy from $110.00 to $99.00 and set a “neutral” rating on the stock in a report on Friday, September 25th.
-Seaport Global Securities assumed coverage on Atmos Energy in a report on Monday, July 13th.
-They issued a “buy” rating and a $112.50 target price on the stock.
-Morgan Stanley upped their target price on Atmos Energy from $88.00 to $93.00 and gave the company an “equal weight” rating in a report on Monday.
-Finally, Bank of America upped their target price on Atmos Energy from $112.00 to $116.00 and gave the company a “buy” rating in a report on Monday, August 10th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of “Hold” and a consensus target price of $110.17.

 Atmos Energy Company Profile